GispoCoding/demo_map/index.md

 2. Voronoi polygons, in turn, can be seen to reflect the areas of influence for each pub.
 In practice, Voronoi polygons divide the desired area into polygons in such a way that the amount of polygons generated matches with the amount of pub points and each polygon contains exactly one pub point.
 - For the interested: we determined the study area with the extent of the pub points + 25% buffer

-You can explore the map either at
+You can explore the map either
-- at full extent view [link](map.html)
+- at full extent view via [link](map.html)

 or
 - via map embedding